The 8 Best Cheap Cell Phone Plans of 2020 (One Starts at $4/Month)

-It’s not uncommon for families to pay more for their cell phone bill than their electric bill.
+It’s not uncommon for families to pay more for their cell phone plans than their electric bill.
 In fact, it’s one of the more expensive monthly bills we face.

-But here’s the good news: Discount cell phone companies are becoming more and more popular, giving the Big Four wireless carriers (Verizon, AT&T, T-Mobile and Sprint) a run for their money.
+But here’s the good news: Discount cell phone companies are becoming more and more popular, giving the four major carriers (Verizon, AT&T, T-Mobile and Sprint) a run for their money.
 Literally.

 And, in fact, all of these discount carriers run on one of the major carriers, so you can still get reliable coverage — but at a steep discount.

 Check out some of the cheapest cell phone plans we found.

 The Best Cheap Cell Phone Plans of 2020

 Sometimes discount phone carriers get a bad rap.
 Maybe you think the cell phone service will be spotty, there’ll be a lot of hidden fees, or you’ll have to buy a new phone altogether — and those smartphones aren’t cheap.
 But for the best cell phone plans on this list, that’s just not the case.

 These are the best cheap cell phone plans we found.
 Take a look.

 1. Pure TalkUSA